The Child Life Zone

 Teammates for Kids Foundation

 The Child Life Zone is made possible by a generous endowment from Garth Brooks’ and Troy Aikman’s Teammates for Kids Foundation.
 Teammates is a network of over 3,000 professional athletes that donate based on their performance.
-100% of the money raised goes to children's charities with all overhead costs being paid by the members of the organization's board.
+100 percent of the money raised goes to children's charities with all overhead costs being paid by the members of the organization's board.

 Teammates provided funding for the construction of the Zone and $50,000 a year for the first three years of operation.